Trump defends Bondi amid MAGA fallout over her handling of Epstein investigation

 The memo’s release this week prompted fierce blowback from some Trump allies, including right-wing activist Laura Loomer, who has called for Bondi’s ouster.

+Epstein was a disgraced financier and convicted sex offender whose criminal case has long captured significant public attention, in part because of his ties to wealthy and high-profile people.
+In August 2019, while he was awaiting trial in a federal criminal case, Epstein was found unresponsive in his New York City jail cell.
+He was taken to a hospital, where he was pronounced dead.
+His death was ruled a suicide.

+The death, though, was heavily scrutinized, and during his 2024 campaign, Trump said he would consider releasing additional government files on the case.
+Many of the president’s supporters hoped that release would implicate other high-profile figures, or undercut the notion that Epstein killed himself.
+But the Justice Department announced in a memo Monday that there was no evidence he kept a “client list” or was murdered, fueling rage and suspicion among many in MAGA world.

-Trump himself shrugged off questions about the investigation into Epstein and the memo’s release Tuesday, telling reporters at the White House, “I can’t believe you’re asking a question on Epstein at a time like this.”
+Trump himself shrugged off questions about the investigation into Epstein and the memo’s release, telling reporters at the White House on Tuesday, “I can’t believe you’re asking a question on Epstein at a time like this.”

 The president repeated his frustration in his Saturday post, writing, “For years, it’s Epstein, over and over again,” while accusing a slew of political adversaries, including former President Barack Obama, former Secretary of State Hillary Clinton, former FBI Director James Comey, former CIA Director James Brennan “and the Losers and Criminals of the Biden Administration” who he claimed “created the Epstein Files.”

-Note: This story has been updated with further details.